javieros105/FVTT-TokenHUDWildcard/README.md

 # Token HUD Wildcard for Foundry VTT
 > **NOTE:** This is a temporary fork of [the original module's repository](https://github.com/javieros105/FVTT-TokenHUDWildcard) with fixes done by [MiniGrief](https://github.com/MiniGrief/FVTT-TokenHUDWildcard), to allow people to install a fixed version for Foundry v10 until the original is updated.
 Kudos to both **javieros105** and **MiniGrief** for their work!
+This fork also fixes the "default image" feature and adds a german translation.

 This is a really simple module for Foundry VTT that adds a button to the Token HUD if the corresponding token has Randomized Wildcard Images activated and more than 1 detected image.